ga-curriculum/universal-resources/deployment/flask-deployment/README.md

 ## Updating your deployed site

-Your app will update automatically whenever you push the the `main` branch on GitHub.
+Your app will update automatically whenever you push to the `main` branch on GitHub.

 ## Setting up a database (one time)

-Your app should work, but you won't be able to do anything that would require a database so far because our app isn't connected to a database yet.
+Your app should work, but you won't be able to do anything that would require the use of a database, because our app isn't connected to one yet.

 Navigate to the **Resources** tab for your app, then select the **add-ons search box** and search for **`Heroku Postgres`**.